evyhsiao/tongue-diagnosis/README.md

-# Automatic Tongue diagnosis System
+# Automatic Tongue Diagnosis System

 > This project is to apply artificial intelligence to traditional Chinese medical tongue diagnosis.
-> We use YOLOv5 to train our data model and deploy it as a IOS app.
+> We use YOLOv5 to train our data model and deploy it on IOS.

 ## Dataset